MicrosoftDocs/defender-docs/defender-office-365/mdo-portal-permissions.md

 For complete information about these role groups, see [Roles and role groups in the Microsoft Defender XDR and Microsoft Purview compliance portals](scc-permissions.md)

+> [!NOTE]
+> Microsoft Defender for Office data available in the Defender portal is not impacted by Adaptive Scopes, if those are configured in the Microsoft Purview portal.
+For additional informaion on Purview's Adaptive scopes, see [Adaptive scopes in Purview compliance portal](https://learn.microsoft.com/en-us/purview/purview-adaptive-scopes)
+>
 The following actions are available for Email & collaboration role groups in the Defender portal:

 - [Create role groups](#create-email--collaboration-role-groups-in-the-microsoft-defender-portal)